Cross functional teams / Matrix Management / Virtual Teams

 The hidden cost

-Studies on meeting recovery time show that frequent meetings fragment attention and increase cognitive fatigue, particularly when meetings are virtual or back‑to‑back.
-Employees need time to mentally reset after meetings, or performance and engagement decline.
+Studies on meeting recovery time show that frequent meetings fragment attention and increase cognitive fatigue, particularly when they are virtual or back‑to‑back.
+Employees need time to mentally reset afterwards, or performance and engagement decline.

 This hidden cost explains why leaders often feel “busy but ineffective”: time is consumed by coordination rather than progress.